The character of Jesus' family. 3:20-35

 v23-26.
 Jesus responds by tackling the charge that he is working alongside Satan.
 This he does by the use of two short parables.
 His logic is simple.
 If this charge is correct, then Satan's kingdom is in turmoil, for he is assisting Jesus in the destruction of his own possessions.
 This is a rather stupid idea.

 v27.
 As for the charge that Jesus is demon possessed, controlled by Beelzebul, Satan's business is to enslave through sin, a slavery evidenced in sickness, possession and death.
 Yet, this is exactly the type of bondage that Jesus is freeing people from.
 For Jesus to cast out demons requires him to overcome Satan, to defeat him.
 It is obvious that Jesus is possessed by something other than demonic power.

 v31-32.
-Mark moves from the unbelief of religious Israel, back to the unbelief of Jesus' own family.
-Jesus is again pressed in by the crowd, with his family forced to stand outside, sending a message to Jesus through the crowd.
+Mark moves from the unbelief of religious Israel back to the unbelief of Jesus' own family.
+Jesus is again pressed in by the crowd and this time his family virtually orders him to come out to them.

 "She 'aint heavy mister, she's my sister."

 We all know well the bond of family, friends, work, team and even that of national identity.
 These circles give us meaning and direction.
 We know how it is when those circles begin to break down due to age, distance, or disagreement.
 Yes indeed, we know the horror of loneliness.

 Yet, Jesus reminds us of an authentic relationship which ultimately transcends all human association.
 It is a relationship with him and with those who relate to him.
 In the end, the relationships we possess as members of the kingdom of God pales all other associations.